-- Increasing Market Share for Commercial Foodservice Operators: The CRFA forecasted that commercial foodservice operators in 2008 would generate 79% of revenues in the foodservice industry, and that 21% of overall revenues would come from non-commercial foodservice operators.
-The CRFA further forecasted that food service sales in Canada in 2008 would be \$59.7 billion and would be fuelled by disposable income growth in the Canadian economy.
-The CRFA further forecasted that after accounting for menu inflation, foodservice sales in 2008 would achieve a real growth of 1.5%. - Demographics Favouring Full Service Restaurants: Growth in the foodservice industry has been driven by demographic changes, as aging and increasingly affluent consumers spend more on foodservice, and a younger generation increasingly views foodservice not as a luxury but integral to their everyday lifestyle.
-These trends are anticipated to weaken in 2009 as a potential recession in Canada could lead to lower disposable income growth and have a negative impact on foodservice sales.
+- Increasing Market Share for Commercial Foodservice Operators: The CRFA forecasted that commercial foodservice operators in 2009 would generate 79% of revenues in the foodservice industry, and that 21% of overall revenues would come from non-commercial foodservice operators.
+The CRFA further forecasted that food service sales in Canada in 2009 would be \$58.4 billion and would be fuelled by disposable income growth in the Canadian economy.
+The CRFA also forecasted that after accounting for menu inflation, real foodservice sales in 2009 would decline by 5.3%. - Demographics Favouring Full Service Restaurants: Growth in the foodservice industry has been driven by demographic changes, as aging and increasingly affluent consumers spend more on foodservice, and a younger generation increasingly views foodservice not as a luxury but integral to their everyday lifestyle. - Significant Market Share of Chain Restaurants: The top 50 foodservice companies represent a significant percentage of the overall revenues in the foodservice industry.
+According to the latest CRFA figures, the top 50 chain restaurants in Canada represented 48% of the revenues generated in the commercial foodservice industry.
+The continued significant market share of chain restaurants is in part a result of the brand strength that many of the chain restaurants have developed through their use of marketing programs, resulting in increased traffic and market share.
+Management expects continued consolidation in the industry and increasing market share for the largest chain operators and franchises.